Prompt treatment of Ramsay Hunt syndrome can ease pain and decrease your risk of long-term complications. Medications may include:

 - Corticosteroids.
 A short regimen of high-dose prednisone appears to boost the effect of antiviral drugs in Ramsay Hunt syndrome.

 - Anti-anxiety medications.
-Drugs like diazepam (Valium) can help relieve vertigo.
+Drugs such as diazepam (Valium) can help relieve vertigo.

 - Pain relievers.
 The pain associated with Ramsay Hunt syndrome can be severe.
-Narcotic drugs — such as those containing oxycodone (Percocet, Oxycontin, others) or hydrocodone (Vicodin, Lortab, others) — may be needed.
+Prescription pain medications may be needed.

 - Kumar Swain S, et al. Management of Ramsay Hunt syndrome among HIV patients: Our experience in a tertiary care hospital of eastern India.
 Polish Annals of Medicine.
 2016;23:92.

 - Albrecht MA.
 Clinical manifestations of varicella-zoster virus infection: Herpes zoster. http://www.uptodate.com/home.
 Accessed July 22, 2016.